-Chronic Pain symptoms may arise from an initial injury that is often accompanied by other well-being issues like fatigue, sleep disturbances and decreased appetite.
-The interplay between biologic, psychological and social factors result in persistence of pain.
+Chronic Pain symptoms may arise from an initial injury that is often accompanied by other well-being issues like fatigue, sleep disturbances, and decreased appetite.
+The interplay between biological, psychological, and social factors result in the persistence of pain.

-The cause of chronic pain is not generally clear, however it may occur due to brain chemicals that usually stop pain after you start getting better from illness or injury are not working right.
+The cause of chronic pain is not generally clear, however, it may occur due to brain chemicals that usually stop pain after you start getting better from illness or injury are not working right.
 It may also occur without a known cause.
-Chronic pain signals become embedded in the central nervous system and if untreated, pain signals will continue even after injury resolves
+Chronic pain signals become embedded in the central nervous system and if untreated, pain signals will continue even after the injury resolves.

 In Chronic Pain, the nervous system remodels continuously in response to repeated pain signals (Marcus, 2000):

 - Nerves become hypersensitive to pain

 - Nerves become resistant to the antinociceptive system

 Chronic inflammation causes pain and damages tissue.
 This constantly threatens the nervous system causing an imbalance in the body that disrupts your sleep because the body feels in danger all the time.
 Chronic pain is one of the reasons for depression and is common in people with anxiety disorders.

 |Back pain||One of the most common causes of chronic pain in people.
 Illness, accidents, and infections are among the causes of back pain.